-Welcome to the website of the British Academy Research Project (ARP) ‘Digitising the Mixed Economy of Welfare in Britain’.
-This infrastructure project raises awareness of the importance of voluntary sector archives as strategic assets for governance, corporate identity, accountability and research.
-The project aims to support voluntary sector archives in the preservation and digitisation of their archives and to promote archives as part of the voluntary sector’s wider public benefit responsibility.
+Welcome to the website of the British Academy Research Project (ARP) ‘Archiving the Mixed Economy of Welfare in Britain’.
+This is a collaborative, interdisciplinary project that promotes the preservation of voluntary sector archives, which are increasingly vulnerable in a period of austerity.
+We see the archives and records of voluntary organisations as strategic assets for governance, corporate identity, accountability and research.
+The project promotes awareness of such collections and supports good practice in archiving and records management within voluntary organisations.

-It is funded for an initial five years 2014-2019.
-In 2016/17 we received additional funding from a UCL Public Policy grant.
+The ARP was funded for an initial five years 2014-2019 and received additional funding for second period 2019-2024.
+In 2016/17 we received some funding from a UCL Public Policy grant.
 The website was originally started as the point of contact for the Campaign for Voluntary Sector Archives in 2012.

-The project is led by Georgina Brewis, Senior Lecturer at UCL Institute of Education.
+The project is led by Georgina Brewis, Associate Professor of History of Education at UCL Institute of Education.
 Georgina co-founded the Campaign for Voluntary Sector Archives in 2012 and has advised a number of voluntary organisations on archive issues, overseeing the deposit of the Volunteering England archive at LSE and the NCVYS archive at UCL.
-She is an expert in the history of voluntary action, youth and education and teaches courses on the history of charity, NGOs and youth movements across UCL.
+She is a memer of the Records at Risk steering group.
+She is involved in a number of related research projects on the history of history of voluntary action, youth and education and teaches courses on the history of charity, NGOs and youth movements across UCL.